Course Outline Fall 2025

 You may assume that any code examples we provide to you are public domain and free for you to take without attribution, unless they are licensed.

 Students will be required to use the online service Firebase in order to complete the coursework and course project.
 The expected fees are $0, however, Firebase may assess fees if storage, bandwidth, user, or operation limits are exceeded.
-In this case it is the responsibility of the student to pay for any Firebase charges.
+One member of the group will be required to supply payment information.
+It is the responsibility of the student to pay for any Firebase charges.
 If you are unable to pay these fees, you must contact your TA and instructor immediately.

 -